gdg-yonsei/mlops/README.md

 ```

 Run your model in a local virtual environment that can be created by `virtualenv`, and track your run with an experiment named "test".
 From the google, you can see `--no-conda` command which is deprecated, so use `--env-manager=local` instead.

+If you don't specify `--experiment-name`, the run is tracked with an `Default` experiment of which `--experiment-id` is zero.